MaysLastPlaysThings/CodenameEngine/README.md

 ## Codename Engine

- ### WARNING!
-This mobile port is unofficial!
-All the credits goes to original Codename Authors.

 Codename Engine is a new Friday Night Funkin' Engine aimed at simplifying modding, along with extensiblity and ease of use.<br>
 ### Before making issues or need help with something, check our website [HERE](https://codename-engine.com/) (it contains a wiki of how to mod with EXAMPLES, an api, lists of mods made with Codename Engine and more)!!!
 #### The Engine includes many new features, as seen [here](FEATURES.md)<br>